use-ink/ink/examples/README.md

 Have a look at the different examples to better understand how to use ink! to build your own Substrate smart contracts.

-Besides teaching you how to write smart contracts, this folder is also meant for testing purposes.
-If you want to contribute to Parity ink!, please run the `check-examples.sh` script in the `./scripts` folder before submitting your PR.

 ## Preparation

 For building the example smart contracts found in this folder you will need to have `cargo-contract` installed.